tm-a-t/telegram-bot-handbook/pages/folds/examples.md

 # Examples

-Examples for specific Telegram features are coming!
+See [Papercraft Book](/book) for examples of using specific Telegram features.

-There are some full project examples though.
+Also, here are some full project examples.
 These are the real bots I've made, so they may be sometimes not polished for demo purposes.

 - [Avatar Emoji Bot.](https://github.com/tm-a-t/folds/tree/main/examples/avatar_emoji_bot)